 A lioness and her daughters hold the key to the survival of Namibia's rare desert lions: two years ago they gave birth to five male cubs, and through the hardships of the desert and without a pride male, they are raising them to independence, showing them how to hunt both the smallest and the largest prey - including even giraffes.
 When the elderly matriarch dies her two daughters must finish the education of the five sons before they grow too big to be fed.
 Filming over more than two years, we see the secret lives of desertlions as they roam the rugged mountains, majestic sand dunes, gravel plains, scrublands, and even the beaches of the Skeleton Coast.

-This unique land offers ecological diversity and exotic wildlife, some of it discovered only a few years ago.
-A land torn into pieces, burned and destroyed, now on its way to becoming a wildlife paradise again.
-This is Vietnam.
-More than 3,000 kilometres of amazing coastline connect the country with the fascinating water world of the South Chinese Sea.
+This is a land of unique ecological diversity and exotic wildlife that was until recently torn apart by war.
+Even as they are rediscovered, many species are already under threat from ceaseless development.
+More than 3,000 kilometers of coastline connect Vietnam with the fascinating water-world of the South Chinese Sea.
 To the north, where the water is cooler, are some of the world's richest coral reefs.
-The inland mountain forests still hold great biological secrets, with species - even large mammals - observed for the first time only in our generation.
+The inland mountain forests may still hold great biological secrets, with species observed for the first time only in our generation.

 Umbria - From Wreck to Reef